 The dimensional change with time of a material under load, following the initial instantaneous elastic deformation.
 Creep at room temperature is sometimes called Cold Flow.

 A state of molecular structure in some resins which denotes uniformity and compactness of the molecular chains forming the polymer.
-Normally can be attributed to the formation of solid crystals having a definite geometric form.
+It normally can be attributed to the formation of solid crystals having a definite geometric form.

 The complete, repeating sequence of operations in a process of part of a process.
 In molding, the cycle time is the period, or elapsed time, between a certain point in one cycle and the same point in the next.

 Refers to the shape of a container that has a circular cross section parallel to the minor axis and a rectangular cross section parallel to the major axis.